tridge/cuav/capturescripts/RasPi/README.txt

 git clone https://github.com/CanberraUAV/cuav
 sudo apt-get install libjpeg8-dev screen

+-----------APM Config--------
+Typically, the Ras Pi would be connected to the TELEM2 port on the APM.
+In this case, the following params must be set to configure the TELEM2 port to output Mavlink (V2) telemetry at
+115200bps:
+SERIAL2_PROTOCOL = 2
+SERIAL2_BAUD = 115

 -----------Running-----------
 Run start_rpi_capture.sh to start the capture
 Run stop.sh to stop all capture processes